ricardobossan/laibarch/README.md

 ![Laibarch mascot](./.local/share/laibarch.png)

+> *"Laibarch" and the mascot are an unofficial homage to [Laibach](https://www.laibach.org/).
+Not affiliated with, endorsed by, or connected to Laibach or NSK.
+Tux is by Larry Ewing.
+Original artwork rights belong to their respective owners.*

 My Arch Linux rice.
 DWL window manager, LUKS encryption, automated installation.

 📖 **[User Guide](.local/share/ricing/USER-GUIDE.md)** - Essential keyboard shortcuts and system usage